 People with an inferiority complex are crippled by their insecurities.
 They only focus on their shortcomings, go through intense self-criticism, constantly blame themselves for not giving their best.
 They refuse to even take part in certain activities, fearing that they will disappoint themselves and others.
 The fear of failure is so profound that it prevents them from even trying.
 And this vicious cycle hinders their growth in both personal and professional spheres.

-Causes Of Inferiority Complex
+5 Common Causes Of Inferiority Complex

 1. Childhood Experiences And Genetic Predisposition

 Some researchers argue that certain personality traits are passed on to us by our parents through the inherited genes.
 Such traits give shape to our personality.
 However, other studies have strongly stated that inferiority complex stems from unfavourable childhood experiences, where the child was looked down upon by teachers or elders, constantly judged or disapproved of his abilities.
 This built a negative self-image in the child’s mind, which makes him doubt his abilities constantly.
 As he grows up, he gets habituated in practising negative self-talk, which could be quite destructive to their growth and progress.
 Extremely negative, neglecting or critical parents, biased upbringing, or sibling rivalry makes the child feel inadequate and a deep-rooted sense of failure rises, which governs his adulthood.